SocialQu/Suss/research/notes/Ideas.md

 4. Build a custom dataset from YT.
 Use title & description to train a Neural Network.

 5. Find the salience score of each sentence word.
 Attempt the same with paragraphs to sentences 📤.
 Select the sentences with most salience.
+  * Which sentence affects the most the vector's position.
+Use drpo-out.
+  * Find the 🔐 keywords of the meeting.